EngineHub/WorldEditDocs/source/install.rst

 * Forge (recommended if you are using other Forge mods)
 * `Sponge <https://www.spongepowered.org/>`_ (also compatible with Forge mods)

-Note: Paper and Spigot use its own set of mods that are mostly incompatible with mods for Forge and Sponge.
-You *may* want to research what other mods that you may want (generally, Paper and Spigot have much more server administration/"server-ready gameplay mods" and Forge and Sponge have more major gameplay mods).
+Note: Paper and Spigot use its own set of mods (commonly called "plugins") that are mostly incompatible with mods for Forge, Fabric, and Sponge.
+You *may* want to research what other mods/plugins that you may want (generally, Paper and Spigot have much more server administration/"server-ready gameplay mods" - which run completely on the server - and Forge, Fabric, and Sponge have more major gameplay mods - which generally require client installation).
 Regardless, WorldEdit is extremely unique in that it works as a mod for both 😊, so you can just pick the one that seems the easiest and roll with it. 🤙

 Installation
 =============